Xaninho/Chillin-Android/README.md

 ## About The Project

-:hammer: This project is currently under construction and in its early stages! :wrench:
+:hammer: This project is currently under development and almost deployed! :wrench:

-Chillin is an independent project currently developed by a student, with the scope of creating a convenient Lo-Fi on-line music repository, offering the user access to an online radio and to several playlists placed and verified by the author of the application.
+Chillin' is an independent project currently developed by a student, with the scope of creating a convenient Lo-Fi on-line music repository, offering the user access to an online radio and to several playlists placed and verified by the author of the application.

+Future updates and features are going to be developed such as timers, integrated radio, offline play & more.

 It's built on top of the [UAMP](https://github.com/android/uamp) architecture, which is the most solid way to begin developing an Audio app.